 Portable charger – You may go a few days without proper electricity for charging there, carrying a USB charger to keep your phone batteries charged can be extremely helpful.

-If you are also planning to visit the land of Mt.Everest and craving some thukpa and in Nepal, do remember to first buy a Nepal travel insurance to make your entry into this neighbouring country hassle-free.
+If you are also planning to visit the land of Mt.Everest and craving some thukpa and in Bhutan, do remember to first buy a Nepal travel insurance to make your entry into this neighbouring country hassle-free.

 The crime rate in Bhutan is significantly low and hence, it a safe country to visit.